swdavis01/demo-app/README.md

 Redux article:
 https://www.codementor.io/reactjs/tutorial/intro-to-react-redux-pros

+2017-04-19
+Add title and body to item
+Move switch statement processing to methods on entity

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>